rails/rails/actioncable/README.md

 frontend JS assets are also bundled in an officially supported npm module, intended for usage in standalone frontend applications that communicate with a Rails application.
-A common use case for this could be if you have a decoupled frontend application written in React, Ember.js, etc. and want to add real-time WebSocket functionality.
+A common use case for this could be if you have a decoupled frontend application, written in React, Ember.js, etc. and want to add real-time WebSocket functionality.

 ### Installation